jqwhite/future_fields/README.md

 Details are in the `Score_*.ipynb` notebooks for each score.
 In general, for each field, crop, scenario combination, the score was

 * -1 if the field conditions were obviously detrimental to the plant,
 * 0 if neutral or no data, and
 * +1 if the field conditions matched the plant’s requirement

-A summary of each score calculation is provided here.
+A summary of each score calculation is provided below.

 #### Soil pH

 There is no available soil forecast for mid-century, and it is unclear how soil pH will change with climate, so the current pH values were used for all 3 scenarios: current/recent past and mid-century projections.The pH values for all soil data within a field boundary (shape) were averaged.
 The average pH over the field was compared to the pH requirements for the crop (representative value measured in water, `ph1to1h2o_r`) and scored as follows:

 * +1 if the field mean representative pH is within the optimal range.
 * 0 if the field mean representative pH is within the absolute range but not in the optimal range.